angular/angular/aio/content/guide/router.md

 It redirects to the  login page if the user is not authorized.

 But the router is still loading the `AdminModule` even if the user can't visit any of its components.
-Ideally, you's only load the `AdminModule` if the user is logged in.
+Ideally, you'd only load the `AdminModule` if the user is logged in.

 Add a **`CanLoad`** guard that only loads the `AdminModule` once the user is logged in _and_ attempts to access the admin feature area.